Dover Castle, Kent

-Dover Castle is a Medieval castle built in the 12th Century in Kent, England.
-Records show there has been a fortified site here since Saxon times, and its key defensive position has seen it in the past often referred to as the “Key to England”.
+Dover Castle in Kent is a Medieval castle built by Henry II in the 1180s.
+However, records show there has been a fortified site here going even further back since the Saxon times, and a Roman lighthouse still stands within its walls.

-Built to protect England’s shores from marauding pirates and later, Napoleon’s army, it’s now best known for its role in WWII and its ‘secret’ underground command centre, often frequented by Winston Churchill when he was Prime Minister.
+Built to protect England’s shores from marauding pirates and later, Napoleon’s army, it’s now best known for its role in WWII and its secret underground command centre, often frequented by Winston Churchill when he was Prime Minister.

 His decapitated spirit has been seen numerous times across the castle grounds, often heard banging his drum.